ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 #### Context Index

 Every context attribute used by the tests must be described here.
-This table is parsed into the code to drive audit logging upon failure.
+This table is parsed into the code to drive audit logging upon failure in the [audit_trail_helper](/acceptance_tests/utilities/audit_trail_helper.py).

 <div id="context-index-table">